Renewables: Energy Storage - Distance Learning

 The supply of renewable energy and the demand from consumers are continually changing from hour to hour.
 As a result, energy production can sometimes exceed the total amount of energy required by the grid, while at other times there is a shortfall.
 To maximise the benefit of renewable energy to the economy and minimise cost it is essential to be able to store the excess of electricity for later use.

-This 15 week online course covers some of the major energy storage technologies such as thermal, chemical and hydrogen and looks at how different renewable energy storage systems working together will impact on the national grid.
+This 15-week online course introduces students to the fundamentals of major energy storage technologies such as thermal, chemical and hydrogen and looks at how different renewable energy storage systems working together will impact on the national grid.

 The course is divided into common aspects to all types of energy storage and specific characteristics based on the type.